-On the Indaver site in Doel, SUEZ and Indaver are building an innovative waste-to-energy facility that converts wood waste into energy.
+On the Indaver site in Doel, Veolia and Indaver built an innovative waste-to-energy facility that converts wood waste into energy.
 The “e” in E-Wood stands for energy, in the form of green energy and high-pressure steam.
 “Wood” stands for wood waste that can’t be recycled, but can be used as a green fuel.

 E-Wood can treat 150,000 to 180,000 tonnes of uncontaminated treated wood waste per year, whereby green energy is generated.
-By the end of 2022 it will be supplying electricity to the grid and steam to the surrounding port businesses.
+It supplies electricity to the grid and, if requested, steam to the surrounding port businesses.
 By using this wood waste as a raw material for the production of green energy, this facility fits in with Flanders’ sustainability goals.